zhengshuai1001/JiKouCompany/README.md

 It's up to you how far you go.
 If you don't try, you'll never know!

+What you do today is important because you are exchanging a day of your life for it.

 Someone who thinks the world is always cheating him is right.
 He is missing that wonderful feeling of trust in someone or something.